 Ease of Use

 The ease of use metric is where the Worx really shines.
 Making up just 15% of the overall score, this assessment focuses on the features of a mower that make the user experience more enjoyable, or at least, feel less like work.
-Specifically, we look at the handle folding mechanism, the battery life indicator, the batter release mechanism and the noise level as experienced by the user.
+Specifically, we look at the handle folding mechanism, the battery life indicator, the battery release mechanism, and the noise level as experienced by the user.

 The value of a product is determined by comparison to other products in the class that either offer comparable features or a comparable price tag.
 While the Worx WG774 isn't inexpensive, it performs better than more expensive mowers in the class.
-As such, we think this mower to offers a pretty good value to customers.
+As such, we think this mower offers a pretty good value to customers.

 — Nick Miley and Austin Palmer